akashmore1/java-language-notes/02-Mehods_In_Java/README.md

 # Methods in Java:

 1. Methods need to be defined inside a class
+2. When we pass parameters to a method, java internally creates a variable of that parameter in function
+3. So we can't create another variable of same name as parameter in java
-2. We can't have named method inside another method.
+4. We can't have named method inside another method.
 (Unlike javascript)

 (In JS, we can define function inside another function)